Career Development Awards

 Call for Proposals - Career Development Awards

-Possible Initiatives Include
+Possible Initiatives Include (but are not limited to):

 1. Establishing a new relationship with a mentor or team of mentors, with whom the applicant has never worked, from outside Drexel who will agree to provide mentorship and training.
 Funds could be used to bring the mentor(s) to Drexel to conduct a seminar or give a talk, and for the Drexel faculty member to travel to the mentor(s) campus to do the same.